Robin Hood (2010 film): Plot

 Robin and his companions head to Nottingham, where Loxley's elderly and blind father, Sir Walter, asks him to continue impersonating his son to prevent the Crown from seizing the Loxley family lands.
 Loxley's widow, Lady Marian, is initially cold toward Robin, but warms to him when he and his men recover grain for the townsfolk to plant.

 Godfrey's actions incite the northern barons, who march to meet King John.
 Speaking now for Sir Walter, Robin proposes that King John agree to a charter of rights to ensure the rights of every Englishman and to unite his country.
-Realising Godfrey's deception, and knowing he must meet the French invasion with an army, the King agrees.
+Realizing Godfrey's deception, and knowing he must meet the French invasion with an army, the King agrees.
 Meanwhile, French marauders plunder Nottingham.
 Robin and the northern barons arrive to stop Godfrey's men, but not before Godfrey has slain the blind Sir Walter.

-As the main French expeditionary force begins its invasion of England on a beach below the cliffs of Dover, Robin leads the now united English army against them.
-In the midst of the battle, Robin duels with Godfrey, who attempts to kill Marian and flees until Robin finally kills him with an arrow from afar.
-King Philip realises that his plan to divide England has failed and calls off his invasion.
+As the main French expeditionary force begins its invasion of England on a beach below the cliffs of Dover, Robin leads the now united English army against them and Marian joins the fray with the forest orphans at her side.
+In the midst of the battle, Robin duels with Godfrey, who attempts to kill Marian and flees until Robin finally puts an arrow through his neck from afar.
+King Philip realizes that his plan to divide England has failed and calls off his invasion.
 When King John sees the French surrendering to Robin instead of to himself, he senses a threat to his power.

 In London, King John reneges on his promise to sign the charter and declares Robin an outlaw to be hunted throughout the kingdom.
 The Sheriff of Nottingham announces the decree, and Robin and his men flee to Sherwood Forest with the orphans of Nottingham.
 Marian narrates their new life in the greenwood, noting that they live in equality as they right the many wrongs in the kingdom of King John.